Hodapp87/prosha/README.md

   patterns I use, and be able to *compose* procedural meshes somehow - e.g. the 'context' object I discussed.
 - Docs on modules
+- Make some examples that are non-deterministic!
 - swept-isocontour stuff from `/mnt/dev/graphics_misc/isosurfaces_2018_2019/spiral*.py`.
 This
-  will probably require that I figure out parametric curves
+  will probably require that I figure out parametric curves (is this stuff still possible?)
 - Make an example that is more discrete-automata, less approximation-of-space-curve.